Why we love it

 - Maximum 6 divers per instructor

-- Equipment needed: a 7 mm long wetsuit, a dive computer, an SMB, dive gloves, a reef hook, and the usual diving equipment.
+- Equipment Recommended: a 7 mm long wetsuit, a dive computer, an SMB, dive gloves, a reef hook, and the usual diving equipment.
 Wetsuit, Aqualung BCD and regulator, mask and fins can be rented on board.

 - Insurance: Both dive insurance and travel insurance are mandatory.
 We recommend Dive Assure that has plans to cover both - ask us for a quote.